When to Fly

-The best time to visit is during the dry period in August and September or December to March but bear in mind that flight prices can be higher.
-If you are looking for a cheap flight, it is better to avoid these periods.
+The best time to take a flight to Lagos and visit is during the dry period in August and September or December to March but bear in mind that flight prices can be higher.
+If you are looking for a cheap flight to Lagos, it is better to avoid these periods.

 If you want to experience the Nigerian culture, visit during one of the festivals.
 The Lagos Black Heritage Festival is a weeklong celebration of African creativity through an array of talents such as traditional and contemporary dance, music, painting, drama, fashion displays and many more.
 Every year Lagos is congregated by thousands of enthusiast looking to engage their minds and create memories for years to come.
 The week is finalised by boat regatta and a carnival parade but there are various other exhibitions, activities and shows going on throughout the week reflecting the African culture.

 Book a flight to Lagos and see the most populous city in Africa is also one of the continent's most varied and exciting.
 Lagos is known for having some of the best nightlife in West Africa, as well as containing outstanding opportunities to go shopping — whether that's in a traditional market or an ultra-modern mall.